An interview with Teri Frith

 What does this mean in real life?
 Use a variety of short activities to process the information: read it, discuss it, draw an image or create an object to represent it, make a decision based on it etc.

-Avanscoperta: You’ll be in Bologna next October for your “Training from the BACK of the room” (TFTBOTR from now on) 2-day workshop.
-We’re so looking forward to it.
+Avanscoperta: You’re one of the trainers of the “Training from the BACK of the room” 2-day workshop (coming back to Bologna in June 2020).
 Tell us something that will definitely convince us to buy a ticket and change the way we teach for good. 🙂

 Teri: Not only does the workshop teach you new techniques, but I deliver the techniques via the techniques themselves.